Rural flight: Economic motives

-Social determinants
+Social motives

 In other instances, rural flight may occur in response to social determinants.
 A study conducted in 2012 indicated that a significant proportion of rural flight in India occurred due to social factors such as migration with household, marriage, and education.
 Migration with households and marriage affect women in particular as most often they are the ones required to move with households and move for marriage, especially in developing regions.

 Rural youth may choose to leave their rural communities as a method of transitioning into adulthood, seeking avenues to greater prosperity.
 With the stagnation of the rural economy and encouragement from their parents, rural youth may choose to migrate to cities out of social norms – demonstrating leadership and self-respect.
 With this societal encouragement combined with depressed rural economies, rural youth form a large proportion of the migrants moving to urban areas.
 In Sub-Saharan Africa, a study conducted by Touray in 2006 indicated that about 15% (26 million) of urban migrants were youth.

 Lastly, natural disasters can often be single-point events that lead to temporarily massive rural-urban migration flows.
 The 1930s Dust Bowl in the United States, for example, led to the flight of 2.5 million people from the Plains by 1940, many to the new cities in the West.
 It is estimated that as many as one out of every four residents in the Plains States left during the 1930s.
 More recently, drought in Syria from 2006 to 2011 has prompted a rural exodus to major urban centers.
 Massive influxes in urban areas, combined with difficult living conditions, have prompted some scholars to link the drought to the arrival of the Arab Spring in Syria.